luveqz/vue-3-carousel-tutorial/README.md

 If you want to see a real-world example, I used the logic of this approach (inspired by a Thin Tran's [tutorial][link-tinyso]) in one of my recent projects: [sprout.luvejo.me](https://sprout.luvejo.me).

+**Bonus**: Thanks to [Matt Jenkins](https://github.com/ArtDepartmentMJ), you can now check an [updated version](https://github.com/luvejo/vue-3-carousel-tutorial/tree/composition-api) that uses the Composition API with the Setup Syntax.

 _(Originally published at [DEV][link-dev])._

 ## 1. Understanding the structure